 The College’s Child Protection & Safeguarding Policy and E Safety Policy can be found on the website and reference is made to these policies in our prospectus.

 Our Designated Safeguarding Lead is Mr Hurley and the Deputy DSL’s are Miss Bache and Mrs Baines.

 The E-Safety co-ordinator is Mr Hurley.
-The Designated Governor for Safeguarding is Mrs Tuck.
+The Designated Governor for Safeguarding is Mr Paul Jackson.